Abhinandan57/Abhinandan57/README.md

 I have total 6 years and 4 months of IT industry experience.
 I was working as an IT Analyst till June 2022 in Tata Consultancy Services (TCS), where I have got the opportunity to work as an ETL developer & an Analyst in Banking & Insurance Domain.
 I have worked on recommendation system, sentiment analysis & other machine learning models in this period.
 Before that I was working as a BI Support Executive in Telecom Domain.
 From July 2022 to June 2023, I was working in IBM as a Data Engineer - Big Data Developer. 👨‍💻

-The journey, from being a graduated student from Mechanical Engineering to become an IT professional & then excelling in my career from a Support Executive to a Data Engineer with the hands-on experience in Data Science technologies, have been awesome.
-The journey, from being considered as the least performing employee in the team to become responsible for handling the most important and complicated module of the project, was exciting. 😎 In short, a journey of many Challenges, Learnings, Hardwork, Dedication, Failures & Successes! 😇 Still challenging myself by leaving my comfort zone for better opportunities, by becoming a Data Scientist. 💪👨‍💻
+My journey has been nothing short of remarkable, transitioning from a Mechanical Engineering graduate to a proficient IT professional, advancing from a Support Executive to a skilled Data Engineer with a strong grasp of Data Science technologies.
+The excitement peaked as I transformed from being perceived as the least performing team member to taking charge of the project's most crucial and intricate module.😎 It has been a rollercoaster of challenges, continuous learning, hard work, unwavering dedication, occasional setbacks, and triumphant successes.
+In a nutshell, my story is a testament to resilience and growth.😇 Presently, I am pushing my boundaries further by venturing into the realm of Data Science, always eager to embrace new challenges and seize better opportunities.💪👨‍💻

-From 2021 I am learning the Data Science, entered into a vast world where the learning & upskilling opportunities are huge.
-I poses good knowledge on Python Programming, Advanced Statistics, Advanced Mathematics, Machine Learning, Natuaral Language Processing, Deep Learning, MySQL, Tableau etc.

 I have worked on multiple personal projects.
 But I am still learning & fine tuning my skills.
 Its a never ending process.💡

-📌 I love reading books on Personal Development & Autobiography, Blogs on Data Science related topics and watching tech videos on YouTube.
+📌 I’m interested in Technology, History, Nature, Architecture, Books & Philosophy.
+I love reading books on Personal Development & Autobiography, Blogs on Data Science related topics and watching tech videos on YouTube.

+List of 📚 already read:
+✅ Steve Jobs by Walter Isaacson
+✅ Finish What You Start by Peter Hollins
+✅ Ikigai by Hector Garcia & Francesc Miralles
+✅ Limitless by Jim Kwik
+✅ The Power of Habit by Charles Duhigg
+✅ Make Your Bed by William H. McRaven
+✅ Wings of Fire by A. P. J. Abdul Kalam
+✅ Eat That Frog! by Brian Tracy

 ✈️ I love listening music, making friends & traveling as well.
-👀 I’m interested in Technology, History, Nature, Architecture, Books & Philosophy.
-I have always been fascinated about the cultural diversities around me. 🫶🏼
+👀 I have always been fascinated about the cultural diversities around me. 🫶🏼

 # Technical Skills 🛠️
 - Python